2021 Eligibility Criteria,

 A collection of new work by a single author, and intended for adult readership.

 Eligible books submitted to this category must be new work by a single author which is intended for adult readership and can include all fiction genres.

 Submissions to the Children & Young People’s category must primarily consist of literary rather than pictorial content, and intended for readership up to 16 years of age.
 Fiction, Poetry and literary non-fiction are all eligible and must meet the criteria detailed in a, b & d, except for readership age

 Creative non-fiction is defined as prose writing which is either primarily creative in nature or discursively engages with other’s fiction, non-fiction or poetry.
 This includes works where the creativity of prose is central to the nature of the work.
 Types of books which COULD fall under such criterion include travel writing, graphic novels, autobiography/biography and social history.
 Works of literary criticism are eligible for consideration if they are, or can be convincingly argued to be, relevant to Wales or Welsh culture (see definition below).

 Definition of works which are of clear relevance to Wales and Welsh culture

 Titles which discuss and/or add to themes which have a tradition of discourse in Welsh literary fields can, on occasions, be determined eligible for consideration despite the writer having no linguistic, residential or adolescent links with Wales.

+Decisions on all eligibility issues will be at the discretion of Literature Wales.
+Their decision will be final.
 If you are in any doubt about the eligibility of a book for Wales Book of the Year, please contact Literature Wales: 029 2047 2266 | LLYF-WBOTY@literaturewales.org